jeanpaulsio/notes/books/growing_rails/part-03-building-apps-to-last.md

 2.  how did the complexity increase or decrease
 3.  did you run into any new issues?

+- John: If you keep changing with the trends “your codebase will be a patchwork of different styles making it very hard to understand or change”

 **there are no silver bullets**

 ## Surviving the upgrade pace of Rails